-More information about North Korea is available on the North Korea Page and from other Department of State publications and other sources listed at the end of this fact sheet.
+More information about the Democratic People’s Republic of Korea is available on the North Korea country page and from other Department of State publications and other sources listed at the end of this fact sheet.

-U.S. Assistance to North Korea
+U.S. Assistance to DPRK

 Bilateral Economic Relations

-North Korea’s Membership in International Organizations
+DPRK’s Membership in International Organizations

-North Korea has no embassy in Washington, DC, but it is represented in the United States through its mission to the United Nations in New York.
+The United States and the DPRK do not have diplomatic relations.
+The Swedish Embassy in the DPRK is the U.S. protecting power and provides limited consular services to U.S. citizens.
+The DPRK has no embassy in Washington, DC, but it is represented in the United States through its mission to the United Nations in New York.

 More information about North Korea is available from the Department of State and other sources, some of which are listed here: